jamespan/investors-blog/_columns/Barrons_Weekly/2024-11-25/07-japan-luxury-retail-lvmh-hermes-prada-kering-72149dc9.md

 ---
-layout: content
+layout: post
 title: >-
   Luxury Sales Are Slowing Around the World.
 This Country’s Outlook Bucks the Trend.
 date: 2024-11-20 03:00 -0500
 author:
 tags: ['Retail', 'Feature']
+description: >-
-description: Japanese shoppers are snapping up designer goods, fueled by rising wages and a strong stock market.
+  Japanese shoppers are snapping up designer goods, fueled by rising wages and a strong stock market.
 What that means for LVMH, Hermès, and others.
 ---